MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/using-the-microsoft-c-runtime-with-user-mode-drivers-and-apps.md

 For UMDF drivers:

 -   Statically link your driver against the CRT to include the runtime in the binary.
 In this case, you do not need to redistribute the CRT.
-A user-mode driver should not use dynamic runtime libraries.

 ## Linking your code with the C Runtime libraries (applies to before Visual Studio 2015)